 Convert Excel to CSV File

-We save files in different formats like Word, PowerPoint, Excel, Text, and Macro enabled book, etc. CSV is one of the formats available for saving files in Excel.
-However, before learning how to convert an Excel file to CSV, first, we will understand the full form of CSV and its importance.
+CSV is one of the formats available for saving files in Excel.
+We save files in different formats like Word, PowerPoint, Excel, Text, Macro enabled books, etc. However, before learning how to convert an Excel file to CSV, first, we will understand the full form of CSV and its importance.

 The full form of CSV is Comma-Separated Value.
-Why it is called a Comma separated value is because a Comma separates each column in CSV.
+It is called a Comma separated value because it separates each column in CSV.
 It stores the data in table format as plain text as it stores data as plain text, various software programs, and applications for import and export.
 Therefore, it will organize better when working with huge data.

 How to Convert Excel to CSV?

-Let’s understand how to convert Excel to CSV and different kinds of Excel CSV formats by using some examples.
+Let’s use examples to understand how to convert Excel to CSV and different kinds of Excel CSV formats.

 Example #1 – Conversion of Excel to CSV

-Consider a file which has data with Names, Age and Salary as shown in the below screenshot.
+Consider a file with data with Names, Ages,s and Salaries, as shown in the screenshot below.

 Give the file name as per your requirement and save it.
-Here I have given Name as Convert Excel to CSV.
+Here I have given the Name Convert Excel to CSV.

 Now we will see how it is saved.
 Observe the file that is saved in CSV (Microsoft Excel Comma Separated Value File) is our CSV file.
 We can observe the icon is also different from the Excel file.

-There are 4 different formats of CSV file.
-They are Comma delimited, Macintosh, MS-DOS and UTF – 8.
+There are 4 different formats of CSV files.
+They are Comma delimited, Macintosh, MS-DOS, and UTF–8.

 We can observe different CSV formats in Excel.
 Now we will see an explanation for each of them.